Conference Frequently Asked Questions

 Are meals included with my registration?

-NAPCRG will provide daily breakfasts and several coffee breaks throughout the meeting.
-The Welcome Reception includes cash bar.
-The evening event on Monday night includes light fare a drink ticket, as well as cash bar.
+At the Annual Meeting, NAPCRG typically provides daily breakfasts, lunch on the first full day of the conference, and several coffee breaks throughout the meeting.
+The Welcome Reception includes a cash bar.
+The evening event on the final night of the conference includes light fare, a drink ticket, and a cash bar.

 Can I cancel my registration?

-Can I purchase tickets when I get to the meeting?
+Can I purchase my conference registration when I get to the meeting?

 How do I submit a proposal for the Annual Meeting?